hemamotiani/WiDS-Datathon-2025-Female-ADHD-Team3/README.md

-###WiDS Datathon 2025: AI for Female Brain Health
+### WiDS Datathon 2025: AI for Female Brain Health

-##Project Overview:
+## Project Overview:
--Describe the Kaggle competition and its connection to the Break Through Tech AI Program -Describe the objective of the challenge
+- Describe the Kaggle competition and its connection to the Break Through Tech AI Program
+- Describe the objective of the challenge
--Explain the real-world significance of the problem and the potential impact of your work
+- Explain the real-world significance of the problem and the potential impact of your work

-##Data Exploration:
+## Data Exploration:
--Describe the dataset(s) used (i.e., the data provided in Kaggle + any additional sources) -Describe your data exploration and preprocessing approaches -Include at least 2-3 visualizations from your Exploratory Data Analysis
+- Describe the dataset(s) used (i.e., the data provided in Kaggle + any additional sources)
+- Describe your data exploration and preprocessing approaches
+- Include at least 2-3 visualizations from your Exploratory Data Analysis

 ##My: